rfly-openha/documents/4_resources/dataset.md

 The introduction video of the RflyMAD dataset is now available at [https://www.youtube.com/watch?v=MZby4mOPRu4](https://www.youtube.com/watch?v=MZby4mOPRu4).

+UPDATES:
+Now, simulation data with ROS bag is available to download !
+Please see [Downloads](#31-datasets-downloads)

 ## 1. What is RflyMAD?
 Different from research fields like computer vision, batteries, and mechanical vibration, there are relatively few publicly datasets related to the FDI, PHM and HA problems of aircraft systems.
 Regarding the lack of fault dataset, we form RflyMAD dataset.
 The RflyMAD dataset contains both simulation and real flight data, and covers sufficient fault types and flight statuses, ensuring both quantity and quality.